More cracks found in Airbus A380 wings

-PARIS Airbus EAD.PA insisted on Thursday that Europe's A380 superjumbo is safe to fly after another set of cracks was discovered in the wings of the world's largest jetliner.
+PARIS Airbus EAD.PA said on Thursday it had discovered more cracks in the wings of two A380 superjumbo aircraft but insisted the world's largest jetliner remains safe to fly.

-It is the second time in as many weeks that hairline cracks have surfaced inside the mammoth double-decker jet, which entered service four years ago, and their discovery is expected to lead to expanded safety checks.
+It is the second time in as many weeks that hairline cracks have been reported in the wings of the double-decker aircraft, which first entered service four years ago, and they are expected to lead to additional safety checks.

-"It is embarrassing, but we will do everything to ensure safety is not compromised," Chief Executive Tom Enders said.

-"We have a pretty good understanding, but the investigation is ongoing.
-What we have developed already is a repair solution and this is what we will apply on the various aircraft if and where it is necessary," Enders told CNN television.
+"Airbus emphasises that these cracks do not affect the safe operation of the aircraft".

-Airbus has dismissed calls to ground its superjumbo fleet over the cracks, which first came to light during repairs of a Qantas Airways Ltd (QAN.AX) A380 damaged by an engine blowout shortly after taking off from Singapore in November 2010.
+Airbus has dismissed calls to ground its superjumbo fleet over the cracks, which first came to light during repairs of a Qantas (QAN.AX) A380 that was damaged by an engine blowout shortly after taking off from Singapore in November 2010.

 A spokesman for the European Aviation Safety Agency confirmed it would issue an airworthiness directive on Friday.